adarsh-niranjan/Formula_One/README.md

 It is the Power BI project file with 5 report pages and 1 tooltip page.

 ## Details:
-**We will be analysing the Formula One championship and summarising all the possible aspects like constructor, driver and national performance.
-We will also be monitoring all the events throughout the world and map them based on significance.
-At the end there is also an attempt on root cause analysis in driver success components.**
+**We will conduct a comprehensive analysis, summarizing key performance metrics for constructors, drivers, and national teams.
+This will include win rates and pole positions.
+Additionally, we will track all major events throughout the season, such as races and locations and map their significance using a ranking system.**